 Please note, current programming runs from August 2022-May 2023.
 For information about next year’s program, please complete the Interest Form linked below.

 THE MULTI-PERSPECTIVE NETWORK

 Leadership New York brings private, public and nonprofit participants together because we believe it will take collaboration across sectors to resolve the City’s deepest challenges.
-We are seeking to build a highly talented, diverse, cross-sector cohort of approximately 50 professionals who are interested in expanding their leadership capacity.
+We are seeking to build two highly talented, diverse, cross-sector cohort of approximately 80 professionals in total who are interested in expanding their leadership capacity.
 All will be committed to civic engagement and eager to participate in a learning community.

 The ideal candidate:

 The curricula is most appropriate for professionals in a multi-stakeholder, senior leadership role who are leading change on behalf of their organizations.
 We are committed to building cohorts that reflect the demographics of New York City and in strengthening traditionally underrepresented groups in leadership roles.
 We welcome applications from those with the skills and knowledge to effectively engage with a multi-perspective community.